-unprocessed sodium citrate whole blood samples,

-- whole blood samples centrifuged and maintained in sodium citrate tubes, or - plasma processed by centrifugation and aliquoting into a second tube.
+- unprocessed sodium citrate whole blood samples, - whole blood samples centrifuged and maintained in sodium citrate tubes, or - plasma processed by centrifugation and aliquoting into a second tube.

-Ideally, whole blood samples should be processed to platelet poor plasma within 1 hour of collection and assayed within 4 hours of collection.
+Ideally, whole blood samples should be processed to platelet poor plasma (PPP) within 1 hour of collection and assayed within 4 hours of collection.

 If centrifuging samples, the centrifuge should be validated so that process results in less than 10,000 platelets/microliter.
-Centrifuged and processed plasma can be stored at -20° C for 2 weeks and should be transferred to <= -70° C for longer storage, including shipment.
+Centrifuged samples should be frozen immediately and can be stored at -20° C for 2 weeks.
+Samples should be transferred to \leq -70° C for longer storage, including shipment.

-One-Stage Clotting Factor Assay
+Extended Half-life Factor IX Products: One-stage Clotting Factor Assay